Appearance

 - Find cells that meet multiple criteria

-- Use variable sets to analyze pathway activity
+- Use signatures to analyze pathway activity

-- Combine spatial and transcriptional filters
+- Combine spatial and transcriptional subsets

-- Save complex filter configurations for reuse
+- Save complex subset configurations for reuse

 Prerequisites